annotation/stam-tools/README.md

 ### stam print

 Extracts the specified text selection from the specified resource.
-If begin and end are omitted, the whole resouce is printed.
+If begin and end are omitted, the whole resource is printed.

 ```
 $ stam print --resource document.txt --begin 23 --end 34 my.store.stam.json